 In addition, the lack of effective treatment options disrupts employment, educational, and social opportunities for patients, forcing some onto disability and leading to substantial lost potential for both the individual and society.

-You can Take Action for Digestive Health
+You Helped Take Action for Digestive Health